ABOUT

 Lodge owners Ben and Deb live in a house on the east end of the

 lodge property and will respect your privacy.
-Employees Terry and
+We will be there to

-and can't always socialize as much as we would like, but we are
+responsibilities and can't always socialize as much as we would

-available to answer any questions, provide recommendations and
+like, but we are available to answer any questions, provide

-advice, and help in any way possible.
-Also, we have dogs and cats,
+recommendations and advice, and help in any way possible.
+Also, we

-you may see them in the yard, but they won't be in your space or in
+have dogs and cats, you may see them in the yard, but they won't be

 NOW, THE FAQ: